Introduction to Range and Cells in VBA

 If you want to refer to a non-continues range then you need to do something like this:

-And if you want to refer to an entire row or a column then you need to enter code like below:
+And if you want to refer to an entire row or a column then you need to enter a code like the one below:

 At this point, you have a clear understanding of how to refer to a cell and the range of cells.
 But to make it best with this you need to learn how to use this to do other things.